 The above maps were created in Tableau, thank you Josh Davis for helping me better understand this software!

-All (available) notes are publicly available in my Google Drive resources.
+All (available) notes are publicly available in my Blues Resources on Google Drive.

 Kelly lives in sunny Los Angeles with a pooch lovingly called Demon.
 She once accidentally organized a mini-exchange for a surprise birthday party.